 But how do you guide a prospect to navigate the sales pipeline?
 How should you capture the interest of the consumers and convert them through email marketing?
 Most importantly, how can you retain the consumers for longer?

-The answer is in the strategic use of marketing funnel.
+The answer is in the strategic use of and inbound marketing funnel.